antimatter15/awesomeness/README.md

 	* Now, here's the weird thing.
 You're never going to actually access that URL.
 Instead, you're going to access the host URL via a POST filled with JSON and the actual ID as part of the {id: ""} JSON request body.
 		* You might ask why?
 Isn't REST ALWAYS SUPER INSANELY AWESOME?
 Well, yeah, but one thing I like more than REST, is the ability to have pretty much the same protocol for federation and agent communication.
 (If i were to use a REST protocol, then you would end up doing a GET to http://myserv.com/http://yourserv.com/m/blahblah for Federation to agent communication and http://yourserv.com/m/blah for federation.
 And also http://myserv.com/http://myserv.com/blahblah So this avoids the problem)
+		* This is quite similar to how Awesomeness3 worked.

-	* You include an Authorization HTTP header with your request and possibly abuse the HTTP Host header.
+	* You include an Authorization HTTP header for signatures (host signature OR agent signatures) with your request and possibly abuse the HTTP Host header with an actual URL.

+Here's how your server should probably handle requests, or at least this is how Awesomeness3 worked.

+1. When your server gets a request, classify the type of signature.
+If it's from another federation server, continue to F1.
+If it's from an Agent, go to A1

+Federation (F)

+1. Since it's from federation, you already know that the target is your server.
+So make sure that the target URL is your's or else explode.
+2. Subscribe the requesting federation server to updates to the target message.
+3. Go to L1

+Agent (A)

+1. Check the target URL, if it's local, head on over to L1.
+If it's external, go to X1.
+2. Subscribe the agent to the message.

+Local (L)

+1. Apply the delta to the local message.
+2. Propagate changes to servers that subscribe.

+External (X)

+1. Go send the delta to the actual target server.